Rapoport-Zink spaces of Hodge type: Extra structures on the moduli of -divisible groups

 Let $X_{G,b}$ denote the universal $p$-divisible group over $\RZ_{G,b}$.
 By Theorem~\ref{thm:EtTate}, we have a morphism of lisse $\Zp$-sheaves

 corresponding to each $t_\alpha$.

 \begin{propsub} Let $\bar x$ be a geometric point of $\RZ_{G,b}^\rig$ supported at a classical point $x$.
 Then the following $\Zp$-scheme

 is a trivial $G$-torsor.
-(Here, we view $\Lambda$ and $T^*(X_{G,b})_{\bar x}$ as vector bundles over $\Spec\Zp$.) \end{propsub} \begin{proof} Note that any $G$-torsor over $\Zp$ is trivial; indeed, since $\Zp$ is a henselian local ring, a $G$-torsor over $\Zp$ is trivial if its special fibre is trivial.
-But any $G$-torsor over a finite field is trivial if $G$ is connected and reductive.
+(Here, we view $\Lambda$ and $T(X_{G,b})_{\bar x}$ as vector bundles over $\Spec\Zp$.) \end{propsub} \begin{proof} Note that any $G$-torsor over $\Zp$ is trivial; indeed, since $\Zp$ is a henselian local ring, a $G$-torsor over $\Zp$ is trivial if its special fibre is trivial.
+But any $G$-torsor over a finite field is trivial if $G$ is reductive (so its fibres are connected by definition).